 Some states currently allow adult use of medical and recreational marijuana containing much more than 0.3% Delta-9 THC.

-Whether you struggle with any type of sexual dysfunction, or simply hope to improve your sex life, cannabis has the potential to open doors.
-But remember to take small doses of cannabis with THC if you are new to it.
+If you simply hope to improve your sex life, cannabis has the potential to open doors.
+Remember to take small doses of cannabis with THC if you are new to it.
 The last thing you need is an overload of THC to a virginal endocannabinoid system.
 Look around for products that resonate with you.
 Ask your partner what cannabis products they might be interested in.

 If cannabis seems like a promising option for you, start low and go slow.
 Let your natural intimacy unfold as the chemistry of the cannabinoids teaches your body and mind new ways to relax and enjoy.